Life in Provo.

 I decided that I should post something, even though not a whole lot is going on right now.
 Let me tell all what it is that I do do.

-Here is a picture of the snowman that Jessica and I built.
-A friend named Chris came over and help us on the cleaning up portion.
-We named him Calvin, and we found out that he is from Morocco.
-We also found out the next morning that he is fatally allergic to sunlight.
-He didn't last very long.
 I'm taking seven classes here at BYU.
 The classes that I am taking are Basic Vocal Skills, World History until the Renaissance, Statistical Mechanics, Introduction to Mathematical Proofs, Optics, Computational Partial Differential Equations and Experiments in Modern Physics.

 I really enjoy all of my classes, but they keep me on my toes.
 For example, yesterday I spent about 13 hours on my thermo (statistical mechanics) homework.
 Thermo tends to take a long time to finish.
 In my history class we have been reading selections from world literature, and I have found that I really enjoyed reading parts of the Illiad and the Ramyana.
 I even enjoy discussing their implications in class.
 This makes me think that a literature class might not be such a bad idea, as I had supposed when I first came to BYU.
 High school English class didn't give me warm fuzzies.